 1 Main Street, Townsend, TN

-Join us an instructional photo tour or workshop to Great Smoky Mountain National Park and the surrounding areas.
+Join on a photo tour or workshop to the Great Smoky Mountain National Park and the surrounding areas.
 The incredible biodiversity makes this one of the top areas in the country for nature photography.
-I have been doing this tour for several years.
-Last year we have over 20+ Black Bear Sightings.

-April is a magical time to be there.
-The forests are carpeted with wildflowers, lush forests, beautiful mountain ranges etc. The streams and waterfalls are flowing at peak water level.
-The Dogwoods and Red Buds should be in bloom.
+October is an magical time to be there.
+The lush forests, beautiful mountain ranges, rivers will be great with an explosion of fall color.
 We also will photograph wildlife.
-Black bear, white tailed deer, coyote, and wild turkey are commonly seen
+Black bear, white tailed deer, coyote, and wild turkey are commonly seen.
+White Tailed Deer and Elk will be in the rut and have large antlers.

 Great Smoky Mountains National Park contains some of the largest tracts of wilderness in the East and is a critical sanctuary for a wide variety of animals.
 Protected in the park are some 66 species of mammals, over 200 varieties of birds, 50 native fish species, and more than 80 types of reptiles and amphibians.